ebpa/zpl-js/README.md

 ## CLI Interface

-It's also possible to print directly from the command line via
+It's also possible to print directly from the command line via:

-    $ node print.js
+    $ babel-node print.js

 ## Tests